oughtinc/primer/chapters/verifiers/checking-reasoning-steps.md

 Given a list of steps, let's first think about how we can verify the last step, assuming all previous ones are correct.

 This is effectively the same as the global verifier above, except that we need to render the steps before we make the prompt.
-We'll also already factor out the step verification into a function `check_step` so that we can reuse it later.
+We'll also already factor out the step-verification into a function `check_step` so that we can reuse it later.

 {% code title="verify/last.py" overflow="wrap" %}
 ```python